-The decrease in interest expense in the three months ended June 30, 2022 was attributable to the conversion of the promissory note issued in June 2020 ("SNAP June 2020 Note").
+Interest expense decreased by \$1.5 million, or 57%, in the three months ended September 30, 2022 compared to the same period in 2021.
+The decrease in interest expense was primarily attributable to the conversion of the promissory note issued in June 2020 ("SNAP June 2020 Note").
 On April 26, 2022, all outstanding principal of \$15.0 million and accrued interest of \$1.4 million were converted into Class A Common Stock.
-As our debt balance significantly decreased in the three months ended June 30, 2022, our interest expense and amortization of debt issuance costs have decreased as well.
+As our debt balance significantly decreased in the second quarter of 2022, our interest expense and amortization of debt issuance costs have decreased as well.
 In addition, the Business Combination extended the SVB March 2021 Note's maturity date, leading to a reduction in interest expense due to discounts being amortized over longer periods starting on April 26, 2022.